25 Feb How to Study Effectively: Simple Tricks You Should Know

 Concerning the ability to study, there’s an old saying that if you want to hide something from an African, put it in a book.

-Well…even though that statement might not be entirely true, I think that many of us struggle with studying – especially in this age of social media, automation, and twerk videos.
+Well…even though that statement is utter rubbish, I think that many of us struggle with studying, especially in this age of social media, automation, and twerk videos.

-If you want to learn how to change your study habits and consume more quality content, this article has incredibly useful tips that can change your life!
+If you want to learn how to change your study habits and consume more quality content, this article has handy tips that can change your life!

 So, let’s walk through the process, shall we?